hexeight/wasabi/README.md

 # wasabi
 A command line tool/utility to quickly create JS abstractions for your Ethereum Smart contracts.
 Wasabi creates JS objects that allow you to easily deploy and interact with Ethereum Smart contracts.
+Read more about why I built Wasabi [http://0x8.in/eth-wasabi/](http://0x8.in/eth-wasabi/).

 # Getting started
 Install wasabi globally.